Djoe-Denne/Palantir/docs/README.md

 ### For Users
 1. Install the application
 2. Configure shortcuts using the [Shortcuts Configuration Guide](user/shortcuts.md)
+3. Use Ctrl+Num 1 to toggle the overlay window
+4. Use Ctrl+Num 2 to take screenshots of the current window
+5. Use Ctrl+Num 4-8 to send various requests to the Sauron AI service

 ### For Developers
 1. Review the [CMake Configuration](cmake-configuration.md) for build setup
 2. Set up development tools using the [Clang Tools Guide](clang-tools.md)
 3. Review technical documentation to understand the architecture

+## AI Integration

+The application integrates with the Sauron SDK to provide AI-powered assistance:

+1. **Screenshot Capture**: Use Ctrl+Num 2 to capture screenshots of the current window
+2. **AI Requests**: Use Ctrl+Num 4-8 to send different types of requests to the Sauron AI service:
+   - Ctrl+Num 4: Ask Sauron to implement code based on comments
+   - Ctrl+Num 5: Ask Sauron to fix errors shown in the console
+   - Ctrl+Num 6: Ask Sauron to validate code with tests
+   - Ctrl+Num 7: Ask Sauron to fix test failures
+   - Ctrl+Num 8: Ask Sauron to implement TODOs in the code
+3. **Response Display**: AI responses are displayed in the overlay window

 ## Contributing